LemmyNet/lemmy-docs/src/administration/from_scratch.md

 ### Lemmy

 Compile and install Lemmy changes.
-This can be done by a norm unprivledged user (using the same Linux account you used for rustup and first install of Lemmy).
+This can be done by a normal unprivledged user (using the same Linux account you used for rustup and first install of Lemmy).

 ```bash
 cd lemmy